rsksmart/RSKIPs/IPs/RSKIP350.md

 # **Motivation**

-The bridge contract is not designed to allow the blocking of peg-outs.
-Pegnatories may be requested to do it.
+The bridge contract assumes that peg-out transactions, once commanded, are always executed.
+In the future, it is possible that regulatory authorities may compel pegnatories to block certain pegouts.
+Peg-outs are grouped in batches, so a Bitcoin transaction can contain several peg-outs and therefore selective blocking cannot be performed.
 To comply, pegnatories may need to turn off the PowHSM devices.
 However, the peg-outs are executed as soon as the devices are turned on and connected to the network again.
-The bridge assumes peg-out transactions are always executed, a peg-out that is already commanded cannot be cancelled.
-Peg-outs are grouped in batches so that a Bitcoin transaction can contain several peg-outs and therefore selective blocking cannot be performed.
+Selective censorship is currently not allowed.

 In this proposal, we give pegnatories the capability to accept peg-outs before they are included in the batch and signed.